uptrace/bunrouter/README.md

 httptreemux
 ===========

-Simple tree-based HTTP mux for Go.
+Simple tree-based HTTP router for Go.

 This is inspired by [Julien Schmidt's httprouter](https://www.github.com/julienschmidt/httprouter), in that it uses a patricia tree, but the implementation is rather different.
 Specifically, the routing rules are relaxed to allow wildcards and static tokens in a path segment.
 This gives a nice combination of high performance with a high level of convenience in designing the routing patterns.
 In [benchmarks](https://github.com/dimfeld/go-http-routing-benchmark), httptreemux is close to, but slightly slower than, httprouter.